 My performance goals and preparation methods... illustrated in Purcell's Chacony

-My keyboard arrangement of Henry Purcell's Chacony in G Minor (marked score available by e-mail request) works best on clavichord or harpsichord, but also reasonably well on organ or piano.
+My keyboard arrangement of Henry Purcell's Chacony in G Minor works best on clavichord or harpsichord, but also reasonably well on organ or piano.
 The original piece is for strings; I have made voice exchanges or octave transpositions at various places to make it more easily playable with relaxed arm motion.

-The printable 8.5" x 11" page scans are approximately the quality of a FAX, i.e. decipherable but somewhat messy; a higher resolution scan is available by request.
+It looks rough on paper.
 Perhaps someday I will get around to re-notating the whole thing.
-But this should at least give a reasonable idea of the arrangement.
+But, this should at least give a reasonable idea of the arrangement.

 Preparation and training

 This score is an illustration of my typical working methods as I prepare a piece for performance.
 Thorough preparation is especially important when a piece is at the limits of physical playability, as this one is.

 Preparation is the training of the "left brain" [LB], "right brain" [RB], and physical motions [PM].
 The principles are similar to those of "method acting": become the character and then behave naturally.
 Whatever one has to say will then come out in the correct language and communicate directly.
 (And in some music, one has to be three or more characters simultaneously, in conversation....)

 To accomplish this I generally go through a score multiple times marking it extensively.
 The score grows from a page of undifferentiated notes into a picture of larger interactive events grouped intelligently: a visual record of relationships and hierarchies and purpose.
 Every note is there for some reason, and most of those reasons can be determined before performance time.

 I mark the score so I won't have to remember the same decisions with foreground attention later; a performance is not the time to be rethinking grammar.
 (Marking also helps me quickly relearn pieces that have been put away for a while.)